 Jean-Pierre is renowned as one of the best French boogie woogie and blues pianists.
 He has recorded 14 albums and performs in clubs, concerts and festivals in France and abroad, playing solo and in duos with Axel Zwingenberger, Ray Bryant, Little Willie Littlefield, Jean-Paul Amouroux, and many others.

 Jean-Pierre Bertrand plays an intensive music with passion and charisma.
-We welcome him to his first Bloomington Boogies!
+He will perform on Sunday, Aug.
+11, during the 5:30 p.m. concert in the Ivy Tech John Waldron Arts Center Whikehart Auditorium.
+We welcome Jean-Pierre to his first Bloomington Boogies!